tensorflow/tensorboard/tensorboard/plugins/graph/http_api.md

 The graph plugin name is `graphs`, so all its routes are under `/data/plugin/graphs`.

-## `/data/plugin/graphs/meta`
+## `/data/plugin/graphs/info`

 Returns meta information about data availabilities for a given run and a tag.
 Below fields describe the data availabilities:
-- "run_graph": Whether a GraphDef is present for entire run.
-Note that this is for v1 compatibility and, in v2, all graphs should have a tag.
+- "run_graph": v1 only.
+Whether a GraphDef of op nodes is present for an entire run.
+      Historically, in v1, an op graph was written out for an entire run as a field on Event proto.
+In v2, graphs are written out as a Summary with respective tags.
-- "op_graph": Whether a GraphDef of Op nodes is present.
+- "op_graph": v2 only.
+Whether a GraphDef of op nodes is present with a tag.
-- "profile": Whether a profile information is present with a RunMetadata.
+- "profile": Whether a profile information is present with a RunMetadata and a tag.
-- "conceptual_graph": Whether a GraphDef descriving conceptual graph is present.
+- "conceptual_graph": Whether a GraphDef describing conceptual graph is present.
       The graph plugin currently only supports a Keras model written out as a JSON.